 What Are Dispersants?

 Dispersants are a class of chemicals specifically designed to remove oil from the water surface.
-One commonly used brand name is Corexit, but there are dozens of different dispersant mixtures (see this list of all the products available for use during an oil spill).
+One commonly used brand name is Corexit, but there are dozens of different dispersant mixtures.
 They work by breaking up oil slicks into lots of small droplets, similar to how dish detergent breaks up the greasy mess on a lasagna pan.
 These tiny droplets have a high surface area-to-volume ratio, making them easier for oil-eating microbes to break them down (through the process of biodegradation).
 Their small size also makes the oil droplets less buoyant, allowing them to scatter throughout the water column more easily.

 Why Does Getting Oil off the Ocean Surface Matter?